 How do I clear app or cached data?

-For individual tutorials for specific devices, you can search the AndroidPIT site.
+For individual tutorials for specific devices, you can search the AndroidPIT website.

 A word on "performance-boosting" apps

-There are many apps which claim to "boost device performance" but often this just isn't true.
-In many cases these apps merely provide a one-touch button for ending of processes and clearing of the cache, both of which are largely unnecessary on today’s Android platform.
+There are many apps that claim to "boost device performance" but often this just isn't true.
+In many cases, these apps merely provide a one-touch button for ending processes and clearing the cache, both of which are largely unnecessary on today’s Android platform.
 You can, and should, do this manually if it is ever required, but don't make it a habit.

 There is no “better” or “worse” option when it comes to clearing the cache and clearing app data.
 Both processes have their own purpose.